 How To Make Mary Berry Salmon Fish Cakes

-- Cook the potato: Cook the cubed potatoes in a pot of boiling, salted water for about 15 minutes, or until they are completely tender.
-Drain the potatoes well and then mash them thoroughly until smooth.
-Set the mash aside in a bowl to cool completely.
+- Cook the potato: Boil the cubed potatoes in salted water for about 15 minutes until tender.
+Drain them well and mash until smooth.
+Leave the mash in a bowl to cool completely.

-- Prepare the mixture: Let the salmon cool slightly, then gently flake the fish into large, chunky pieces, ensuring you remove any small bones.
-Add the flaked fish, chopped parsley, Dijon mustard, and a generous seasoning of salt and pepper to the bowl of cooled mashed potato.
+- Prepare the mixture: Flake the cooled salmon into large chunks and pick out any stray bones.
+Add the fish, parsley, mustard, salt, and pepper to the cold mashed potato.

-- Fry the fishcakes: Heat the sunflower oil and a knob of butter in a large frying pan over a medium heat.
-Add the fishcakes carefully to the pan and fry for 3–4 minutes on each side until they are beautifully golden brown and completely crisp on the outside.
-Serve immediately.
+- Fry the fish cakes: Heat the oil and butter in a large frying pan over a medium heat.
+Fry the patties for 3 to 4 minutes on each side until they turn golden brown.

 Recipe Tips